PublicI/federal-pfds-data/README.md

 Data from public financial disclosure forms filed by government officials in the Trump administration, including top officials, White House employees and members of beachhead teams.
-Forms provided by ProPublica and data extracted by the Center for Public Integrity.
+Forms provided by ProPublica and data extracted by the Center for Public Integrity using [pfd-parser](https://github.com/PublicI/pfd-parser).
 Forms obtained from the Office of Government Ethics (OGE), the White House or the employing agency.

 ### Format
 ---